 The quickest and most efficient way to lower insulin levels is through fasting.
 While you’re in your fasting window, no new glucose is being supplied to your body, which means your body has no choice but to use up stored glucose.
 (3)

-6. Lower cholesterol and blood pressure
+6. Support healthy cholesterol and blood pressure

 7. Reduced inflammation